Bealby/magnet-fishing/README.md

 participation and provide interesting data for the Magnet Fishing community.

-Photos and videos will be displayed of an example of a Magnet along with examples of finds after a Magnet Fishing session.
+Photos and videos will be displayed of an example of a Fishing Magnet with rope, along with examples of finds after a Magnet Fishing session.

-Forms to add and edit catches will be essential for CRUD purposes and allow for a well structured Catch Log.
+Forms to 'add' and 'edit' catches will be essential for CRUD purposes and allow for a well structured 'Catch Log'.

 A contact page will be implemented for communication and questions.